 3. Buy a bunch of stuff you’ve always wanted (obviously).
 In my case, motorcycles.
-I always wanted a different bike for each day of the week, and a house with a garage in San Francisco big enough to house them all.
+I always wanted a different bike for each day of the week and a victorian garage in San Francisco big enough to house them all.
 Dream = fulfilled.

 And if you really like a particular model, why not buy two?

 4. Buy your (ex)employees things that make them happy.
 Because let’s face it, without them I’d be a monkey with a powerpoint presentation.
-No offense to monkeys really.
-I love animals.
+No offense to monkeys as I love animals.

 5. Throw fun parties.
 And this being San Francisco, most of my guests will be smarter than me and way more accomplished.
 Note the tall handsome dude in my kitchen is Coach Mike Brown (former head coach of the Cleveland Cavaliers, my Los Angeles Lakers and now with the Warriors).